Introduction: understanding structured data formats

 </script>

-The beauty of JSON-LD lies in its separation of concerns.
-Your content stays in the HTML where it belongs, and your structured data lives in its own little bubble.
-It’s like having your cake and eating it too – you get all the SEO benefits without messing with your markup.
+JSON-LD keeps things separate.
+Your content stays in the HTML where it belongs, and your structured data lives in its own block.
+You get the SEO benefits without touching your markup.

-Google has been increasingly vocal about their preference for JSON-LD.
-In fact, Google’s structured data documentation now primarily uses JSON-LD in their examples, which tells you everything you need to know about where the wind is blowing.
+Google has been increasingly clear about its preference for JSON-LD.
+In fact, Google’s structured data documentation now mostly uses JSON-LD in their examples, which tells you where the wind is blowing.

 Quick Tip: If you’re starting fresh with structured data, JSON-LD is almost always the way to go.
 It’s cleaner, easier to maintain, and less likely to break when you update your site design.